EXCLUSIVE-U.S. sanctions have idled a quarter of Iranian oil rigs

 Iran has more rigs than regional rival Saudi Arabia, which has 125, according to OPEC data.
 But about 85 percent of the rigs in Iran's fleet need maintenance and repair, an oil official said on state news agency IRNA in 2019.
 That suggests the number of out-of-service rigs is likely to continue to rise.

-"With this course of events, in the next five years or so, all Iranian oil rigs will be very old and inefficient," said Reza Mostafavi Tabatabaei.
+"With this course of events, in the next five years or so, all Iranian oil rigs will be very old and inefficient," said Reza Mostafavi Tabatabaei, an energy analyst based in London whose three family-owned oil rigs are inactive following a dispute with Iran's Revolutionary Guards over his political activities.

 LAYOFFS